giuntoli-group/nmm-week4/README.md

 (ii) Estimate the melting temperature of this simulation (HEADS UP: expect some pretty surprising results...).
 One rough way is to do it by visual inspection of the trajectory.
 For a better estimate, you can track the amount of O-H intermolecular bonds over time.
 O-H intermolecular bonds are the stabilizing hallmark of the Ih hexagonal ice structure, and we can consider the system melted once this quantity reaches a new equilibrium value.
 You can also look at how the peaks of the g(r) change with increasing temperature.

-To generate the plot of O-H intermolecular bonds over time in Ovito:
+To generate the plot of O-H intermolecular bonds over time in Ovito: Add the 'Create Bonds' modifier and select the Pair-wise cutoff option.
+Change the O-H cutoff value to the average distance between O and H atoms (1.82).
+The number of bonds created in each frame is visible in the 'Global Attributes panel' at the bottom.
+Use the save icon to export the number of bonds and the timestep for every frame to one `.txt` file.
+Now you can use Python to read this file (`bonds = numpy.loadtxt('bonds.txt', skiprows=1)`) and plot the results.

 1c.
 Now switch to the more complex tip4p model, using the ice4.data starting file and the water-TIP4P.in input file.
 Run the simulation and repeat your estimate of the melting temperature.